Nisha0202/SweetShareWebsite/README.md

-//when image upload the image will show on screen
 //theme
-//recepie data save
+// recepie data save
 // like button
 // most liked dishes author
 // edite profile
-//verify email
-// login error , is user exists? wrong credentials
+// forget password
+// googe login sign up

 1. token generates when sign up or login
 2. profile
 3. private routes
 4. multi step form
 6. dynamic navbar
+7. login error , is user exists? wrong credentials
+8. verify email
+9. when image upload the image will show on screen

 # RecipeShare

-RecipeShare is a community-driven platform where users can share, discover, and save their favorite recipes.
-The website features user authentication, recipe management, and social interactions like comments and ratings.
+SweetShare is a community-driven platform where users can share, discover, and save their favorite recipes.
+The website features user authentication, recipe management, and social interactions through reacting.

 ## Features